gostopa1/vizNII/README.md

 I've made a couple of tutorials that should run rightaway just to show its possibilities.

-Tutorial 1 horizontal:  reads a couple of niftis (from example_niftis/ folder) and  generates images (one of each plane, i.e. one saggital, coronal and axial) and stacks them horizontally
+Tutorial 1 horizontal:  reads a couple of niftis (from example_niftis/ folder) and  generates images (one of each plane, i.e. one saggital, coronal and axial) and stacks them horizontally  <br />
-Tutorial 1 vertical:  same as the previous but in vertical fashion
+Tutorial 1 vertical:  same as the previous but in vertical fashion   <br />
-Tutorial 2:  reads a couple of niftis but generates only axial slices amd then shows the slice level in a saggital view
+Tutorial 2:  reads a couple of niftis but generates only axial slices amd then shows the slice level in a saggital view   <br />
 Tutorial 3: Instead of generating ready plots it creates an image array to be manipulated or stored later.
-It works faster and better while the exported image is smaller in size but good quality (its results are saved in results folder!)
+It works faster and better while the exported image is smaller in size but good quality (its results are saved in results folder!)  <br />

 The toolbox uses (and includes) the NIFTI toolbox made by Jimmy Shen which has saved my life.
 No other files are needed in order to run the visualization tool but I need to cite Jimmy's work: